 Is Dollarama under- or over-valued?

-Valuing Dollarama stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Dollarama's overall performance.
+Valuing a stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of overall performance.
 However, analysts commonly use some key metrics to help gauge value.
 Check out the Dollarama P/E ratio, PEG ratio and EBITDA

-Dollarama's current share price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 33x.
-In other words, Dollarama shares trade at around 33x recent earnings.
+Dollarama's current stock price divided by its per-share earnings (EPS) over a 12-month period gives a "trailing price/earnings ratio" of roughly 32x.
+In other words, Dollarama stocks trade at around 32x recent earnings.

 Dollarama's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 1.86.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.

-Dollarama's EBITDA (earnings before interest, taxes, depreciation and amortisation) is C$1.1 billion.
+Dollarama's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping C$1.4 billion.

 The EBITDA is a measure of a Dollarama's overall financial performance and is widely used to measure a its profitability.